platformsh/platformsh-docs/src/development/variables.md

 ### Application-provided variables

 It is also possible to [set Environment variables in code](/configuration/app/variables.md), using the `.platform.app.yaml` file.
 These values of course will be the same across all environments and present in the Git repository, which makes them a poor fit for API keys and such.
 This capability is mainly to define values that an application expects via an environment variable that should be consistent across all environments.
-For example, the Symfony framework has a `SYMFONY_ENV` property that users may wish to set to `prod` on all environments to ensure a consistent build, or it may be used to set [PHP configuration values](#php-specific-variables).
+For example, the PHP Symfony framework has a `SYMFONY_ENV` property that users may wish to set to `prod` on all environments to ensure a consistent build, or it may be used to set [PHP configuration values](#php-specific-variables).

 Application-provided variables are available at both build time and runtime.